Read and inform an electrocardiogram of a patient with a pacemaker is much more complex than write: "pacemaker rhythm".

 As in a standard electrocardiogram (read how to read and electrocardiogram), the first thing to observe is the baseline heart rhythm.

 Ignore for a moment the pacing spikes and concentrate on the baseline rhythm, in how the heartbeat is generated.

 Search for P Waves

-- Native atrial activity: It should be described as normal sinus rhythm (or ectopic atrial rhythm).
+- If native P waves are observed, it should be described as sinus atrial stimulation (or ectopic atrial stimulation).

-- P waves preceded by pacing spike: It should be described as atrial pacing.
+- When P waves are preceded by pacemaker spikes, it should be described as atrial pacing.